 - A heavy coat and all of the appropriate winter accessories are a necessity, but you won’t really need the most intense of that stuff until winter term.

-- Though Carls generally dress informally, you will want some nice outfits to dress up in.
+- Though Carls generally dress informally, you will want some nice outfits for formal occasions.

 - In addition to all of your normal clothing, it’s also good to bring fun things for costumes (Halloween, themed parties, etc.)

 Bring bath products that you know you like and that you’re used to using.
 If you’re flying to school and need more than 3 ounces, you can purchase most common products here.
 Some brands may not be available locally, however.

 - Shower shoes

 - Face towels (so you don't have to dry your face with paper towels)

 - Bath towels

 - A drying rack is also really nice to have – you save money on drying and you can hang up your mittens and scarf after a snowball fight or sledding adventure.

 Carleton’s washers are front-loading, high efficiency machines.
 You can buy detergent that is specially formulated for this type of washer.
 You can also buy laundry detergent that is formulated for cold water washing (better for your clothes and better for the environment!)
 Get the ultra-concentrated detergent as well so you need less detergent per load.